Criticism of Microsoft: Collaboration with the NSA on internet surveillance

+Use of engineers in China for U.S. military technical support

+In July 2025, ProPublica reported that Microsoft had used engineers in the People's Republic of China to help maintain United States Department of Defense (DOD) systems.
+U.S. personnel, often with limited-to-no technical skills, formally oversee engineers in China who have far more advanced technical expertise, presenting a vulnerability to hacking.
+Microsoft did not disclose the location of the engineers to the Pentagon.
+Microsoft stated that it terminated the program, termed "digital escort," following publicity of it.
+The engineers in China maintained SharePoint, which was affected by a zero-day vulnerability that led to breaches of hundreds of organizations by Chinese state-sponsored advanced persistent threat groups Linen Typhoon, Violet Typhoon and Storm-2603.

 Telemetry and data collection

 Windows 10 was criticized on-launch for having default settings that send various information regarding user behaviors to Microsoft and its "trusted partners", such as data regarding user contacts and calendar events, location data and history, "telemetry" (diagnostics data); this could not be fully disabled on non-enterprise versions of Windows 10), an "advertising ID", as well as further data when the Cortana assistant is enabled in full.

 Microsoft faced criticism from France's data protection commission and the European Union for its practices in regards to Windows 10.
 On subsequent iterations of the OS, Microsoft has clarified its data collection policies, and made its out-of-box experience provide clearer information on Windows privacy settings, and the effects they have on the overall user experience.
 Microsoft also simplified its "telemetry" options to only consist of "Basic" and "Full" modes, and reduced the amount of system information collected in "Basic" mode.

 In November 2018, the Dutch government issued a report stating that telemetry implementations in Office 365 violated the EU General Data Protection Regulation (GDPR).
 In July 2019 the company tasked with investigating the privacy risks reported that Microsoft had adequately addressed these issues in Office 365 ProPlus, while the other concerns still remained.

+Microsoft would later double-down by mandating the creation or ownership of a Microsoft account on a brand new computer running Windows 11 which in of itself raises privacy concerns as opening a Microsoft account requires agreeing to an EULA.